 In recent Crafty Counsel community meet-ups we discussed a memo sent to law firms by Eric Grossman, the Chief Legal Officer (CLO) of Morgan Stanley, about remote working and why the investment bank would prefer its clients to work from the office.

-The majority of our community members disagreed with this stance and many called it “archaic thinking” and said it just wasn’t a realistic request (read our article with thoughts from our community here).
+The majority of our community members disagreed with this stance and many called it “archaic thinking” and said it just wasn’t a realistic request.

 Part of the CLO’s memo relates to his view that junior lawyers are not trained to the same standard when they work remotely and that they ought to be in the office to ensure the quality of their apprenticeship.

 On that point many in our community agreed that it is challenging to train junior lawyers remotely, but it is not an insurmountable obstacle.
 Here we share some of their tips on how to bring junior colleagues into the fold, when everyone is working remotely, and how to offer them ongoing support.

 Here are some of the ideas that our Community shared: